cincheo/jsweet-examples-threejs/README.md

-# jsweet-examples-threejs
+# JSweet Examples (threejs framework)

-Some examples to demonstrate using the threejs framework from JSweet.
+Some examples to demonstrate using from JSweet the awesome http://threejs.org framework (WebGL powered 3D).

+These examples are direct translations to JSweet of some of the JavaScript examples taken from the threejs web site.
+Of course, copyrights remains fully to the original authors.